Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 summary: This is a guide for getting started with LLMOps using Snowflake Cortex and TruLens.
 categories: Getting-Started
 environments: web
-status: Hidden
+status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, RAG, LLMs, TruLens, Snowflake
+tags: Getting Started, LLMOps, RAG, LLMs, TruLens, Snowflake

 # Getting Started with LLMOps using Snowflake Cortex and TruLens